-The product longevity will be affected by the following variables: How many cloth diapers you have, (which will determine how often they will be washed).
-Laundry additives used to whiten and brighten are hard on clothes.
-Use sparingly or not at all.
-Your choice of drying method (line dry or dryer) is important.
-Remember a dryer is very hard on clothes.
-It knocks the cotton fibers out of the cloth diapers, and is what you find in the lint filter.
+The product longevity will be affected by the following variables: How many cloth diapers you have (which determine how often they will be washed).
+Laundry additives (seen in detergents or used as stain removers to whiten and brighten) – very destructive on diapers and recommended to use sparingly or not at all.
+And your drying method (line dry or dryer).
+A dryer is very hard on clothes.
+It knocks the cotton fibers out of the cloth diapers and is what you find in the lint filter.

 My baby has a rash.
 What should I do?

-Why does Mother-ease® Cloth Diapers not make or sell wool covers?
+Why does Mother ease® Cloth Diapers not make or sell wool covers?

-Why do Mother-ease® diapers contain polyester?
+Why do Mother ease diapers contain polyester?